mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-**Note:** Review the "Avoiding duplication" section for an important note about columns you're configuring.
+**Note:** Review the "Avoiding skipping over data" section for an important note about the columns you're configuring.

 ## Common patterns